 Historically perceived as a boy’s club, the tech industry is gradually trying to improve gender diversity among its ranks.
 There is definitely a long way to go—for example, only 22 percent of artificial intelligence professionals in the world are women, according to the World Economic Forum’s Global Gender Gap Report 2018.

-How, then, can women be encouraged to apply for tech positions and thrive in this industry?
-This was the focus of two panel discussions at the Women in Tech Breakfast Dialogue, held in conjunction with the SG:D Industry Day on 17 October 2019.
+How, then, can women be encouraged to apply for tech careers and thrive in this industry?
+This was the focus of two-panel discussions at the Women in Tech Breakfast Dialogue, held in conjunction with the SG:D Industry Day, a key event showcasing Singapore's digital transformation journey, on 17 October 2019.
 IMPact News brings you key highlights from the session.

 4 Es for more women in tech